-The study is specifically exploring how congestion pricing could improve how people get around, address equity and safety and reduce greenhouse gas emissions.
+This study explored how congestion pricing could improve how people get around, address equity and safety and reduce greenhouse gas emissions.

-Historically, decisions about the transportation system did not consider or prioritize the impact on communities of color.
-Metro’s approach to this study is to understand the racial equity impact of options for regional congestion pricing, examining how congestion pricing can reduce congestion without worsening racial inequality or safety.
-The study is exploring if and where congestion pricing could be used as a tool to proactively improve racial equity and safety in greater Portland.
+Historically, decisions about the transportation system did not consider or prioritize impacts on communities of color.
+Metro approached this study aiming to understand the racial equity impact of options for regional congestion pricing, examining how congestion pricing can reduce congestion without worsening racial inequality or safety.
+The study explored if and where congestion pricing could be used as a tool to proactively improve racial equity and safety in greater Portland.

-Metro is evaluating different types of congestion pricing for their potential effectiveness in greater Portland.
+Metro evaluated different types of congestion pricing for their potential effectiveness in greater Portland.

-As the study is underway, Metro is providing updates and seeking feedback from Metro advisory committees and the Metro Council at regularly scheduled meetings.
+Throughout the study, Metro provided updates and sought feedback from Metro advisory committees and the Metro Council at regularly scheduled meetings.
 These committees include the Transportation Policy Alternatives Committee, the Committee on Racial Equity and the Joint Policy Advisory Committee on Transportation.
-A final report will be presented to Metro Council and JPACT when the study is complete.
+The final report was presented to Metro Council and JPACT in fall of 2021.

 Others studying congestion pricing

-The Portland Bureau of Transportation and the Oregon Department of Transportation are conducting their own studies of pricing, and Metro is coordinating with them, looking at the issue from a regional perspective.
+The Portland Bureau of Transportation and the Oregon Department of Transportation are conducting their own studies of pricing, and Metro coordinates with them to look at the issue from a regional perspective.

 Visit these sites for additional information: